The video link below has been aimed primarily at WordPress Sites. But some of the content will be relevant for any photography website.

 If you leave image metadata in your file, Google can read it.

 But Google doesn’t say whether they use this data or not as a ranking factor.
-It’s very unlikely that Google would use this as a SERP ranking factor.
+It’s very unlikely that Google would use this as a positive ranking signal.
 Image metadata is not an indicator of content quality.

 So, maybe just leaving your copyright (IPTC) data is good practice if you are worried about image theft.